ramit21/react-burger-app/README.md

 Then implement routing in App.js using the Route module from react-router-dom

 Note the props parameter of the container component loaded by the Router module.
-See componentDidMount() of BurgerBuilder.js.
+(See componentDidMount() of BurgerBuilder.js).
 It gets extra properties like history, location and match.
 Note that these properties are only available to the routed component, and not the child components inside the routed component.
 To achieve the same, either pass the props onto child props, or use the advance method of using withRouter, an HOC provided by react-router-dom.
-See the burger.js on how to configure withRouter. the console.log prints spl routing properties passed on from parent burgerbuilder component.
+See the burger.js on how to configure withRouter. the console.log prints special routing properties passed on from parent burgerbuilder component.

 To invoke the routes on some actions, you can do as below (see the Burgerbuilder.js -> placeOrderHandler() and Checkout.js as well) :